theirc/CTS-ircdeploy/docs/new_environments.rst

    a light-gray selector on a black background.)
  * Use an AMI (image) of Ubuntu 12.04 server, 64-bit, EBS - e.g. ubuntu-precise-12.04-amd64-server-20140408 (ami-d1f308a6)
  * Be sure to save the private key that is created, or use an existing one you already own.
-(Caktus: key pairs are stored in LastPass, search for CTS.)
 The AWS private key is only needed until CTS has been deployed the first time, but it is essential until then.